Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Introduction

 \begin{theorem}[Alexandrov Theorem, extrinsic version] Let $d$ be a flat metric with positive singular curvatures on the sphere $S^2$.
 Then there exists a unique (up to isometries) convex polyhedron $P$ in Euclidean space such that the induced intrinsic distance on $\partial P$ is isometric to $d$. \end{theorem}

 From what was said above, Theorem~\ref{theorem: alex eucl extr} is equivalent to the following statement:

 \begin{theorem}[Alexandrov Theorem, intrinsic version] Let $d$ be a flat metric with positive singular curvatures on the sphere $S^2$.
-Then there exists a unique (up to isometries) balanced geodesic cellulation $(\ms G,w)$ on $\mathbb{S}^2$ whose dual metric is isometric to $d$. \end{theorem}
+Then there exists a unique (up to isometries) balanced cellulation $(\ms G,w)$ on $\mathbb{S}^2$ whose dual metric is isometric to $d$. \end{theorem}

 The first aim of the present article is to generalize the theorems above to higher genus.
-The generalization of the definition of balanced convex cellulation is immediate to any constant curvature surface.
-The dual metric of a balance geodesic cellulation over a flat torus is a flat metric (without cone-singularities), and we won't consider this case.
+The generalization of the definition of balanced cellulation is immediate to any constant curvature surface.
+The dual metric of a balanced cellulation over a flat torus is a flat metric (without cone-singularities), and we won't consider this case.

 We will say that a surface $S$ is of \emph{hyperbolic type} if $S$ is a connected closed oriented surface of genus $>1$, and that $S$ is a \emph{hyperbolic surface} if it is of hyperbolic type and is endowed with a hyperbolic metric.
 For a hyperbolic surface, due to the Gauss--Bonnet Formula for hyperbolic convex polygons, the curvature at the cone points of the dual flat metric is negative.
 The first aim of the present article is to prove the following hyperbolic version of Theorem~\ref{theorem: alex eucl intr}.